AU-Biocommons/genome-annotation/ansible-test/README.md

     1. requires password passed in as command line
 8. **`Before running the following playbooks it's required to manually run certbot`**
 9.  playbook-nginx-set-conf.yml
-    1.  requires domain name to be passed in as a parameter
+    1.  requires machine name domain to be passed in as a parameter
     2.  requires to use --limit to make sure this runs for `only one` server/host at a time
 10. playbook-apollo-restart-services.yml
+11. playbook-apollo-docker-postgres-create-admin.yml
-11. playbook-update-base-ubuntu.yml
+12. playbook-update-base-ubuntu.yml
     1. This playbook will do a reboot at the end

+## Optional
+### If apollo user password needs to be changed
+1. playbook-apollo-docker-postgres-set-password.yml
+   1. requires apollo postgres user password passed in the command line
+### If additional domains are required
+2. playbook-nginx-set-conf.yml
+    1.  requires additional domain name to be passed in as a parameter
+    2.  requires to use --limit to make sure this runs for `only one` server/host at a time

 # Order of Running Ansible Playbooks to create an Apollo VM in Ubuntu 18.04
 Please **`Note that the below playbooks will run in all of the test hosts`** defined in the hosts (inventory) file therefore be careful when running the below playbooks.
 To install and configure an Apollo VM or VMs the following playbooks have to be run in order and these have to be run from the ansible sandpit: